eliasmagn/QloApps_LIKK/README.md

 Key characteristics of the fork:
 - 🚫 **Marketplace free** – outbound calls to the QloApps / Prestashop module stores are disabled by default.
 - 🧩 **Extensible from source** – custom modules can still be developed and dropped into `modules/` without depending on proprietary services.
-- 📆 **Calendar first** – upcoming development focuses on a resource timeline covering rooms, ateliers, seminar rooms and programme spaces.
+- 📆 **Calendar first** – the admin booking view now opens on a resource timeline covering rooms, ateliers, seminar rooms and programme spaces, with the legacy month grid available on demand.
 - 📨 **Inquiry workflow** – the shopping-cart driven booking journey will be replaced with curated requests that staff confirm manually.
 - 🔌 **Offline-friendly admin** – the Addons and Theme catalogues show local installation guidance instead of remote marketplace iframes.

 The high-level concept and roadmap live in [`concept.md`](concept.md).
 Tactical progress is tracked in [`checklist.md`](checklist.md).

+## Admin Booking Timeline
+The back-office path **Hotel Reservation System → Booking** now presents a tabbed layout with a top-aligned tab bar instead of the previous side menu:

+- **Timeline**: a fast-loading occupancy grid grouped by room type; cells are colour-coded for booked, in-cart, unavailable and partially available stays, and the fetched dataset is cached while the tab remains active to keep reloads instant.
+- **Calendar**: the familiar month grid rendered lazily only when the tab is opened.
+- **Search & Filters**: the booking form, occupancy selector and availability stats.

+Edits performed from the availability list or cart refresh both the timeline and (when initialised) the month grid so that staff always see the latest state.

 ## Requirements
 The project still runs on the QloApps/PrestaShop stack.
 For development you will need: